forj-oss/goforjj/README.md

       ...
   maintain: // Flags defined for 'maintain' task.
 Same syntax as found in 'common' section.
       ...
+task_flags:
+  common: // Flags defined for each tasks
+    <FlagName>: // Please note the spaces shift for next lines.
+It have to be indented from the <FlagName> string position.
+      help: "<Help string>"  // If missing, no help is displayed.
+      required: <false/true> // If missing, required is false.
+      hidden: <false/true>   // if missing, hidden is false.
+      short: '<caracter>'    // single caracter for short option. if Missing no short option set.
+      secure: <false/true>   // false by default.
+If the flag is given, forjj will save in a `forjj-creds.yml` like file in your workspace.
+The plugin should not save it anywhere.
+      [...]                    // Collection of FlagName...

+  add:     // Flags defined for 'add' or others tasks.
+Same syntax as found in 'common' section.
+  remove:
+  rename:
+  list:
+  maintain:
 objects:          // Collection of options that the plugin expose to forjj.
   <object_name>:
     actions :     // By default: [ "add", "update", "remove", "rename", "list"].
 If you limit to few actions, set it here.